-Domain Planned Approach Progress in the Pre-implementation Period Integrated Case Management NC InCK will assign beneficiaries in SII 2 and SIL 3 to integration consultants based on need and where the child receives services.
-The integration consultant will determine an appropriate family navigator to serve as the single point of contact for the family, create the shared action plar with the family, and coordinate medical care and social supports for the beneficiary.
-Integration consultants will be responsible for monitoring a panel of 700-800 beneficiaries in SIL 2 and SIL 3 and supporting family navigators. integration consultants, all of whom have clinical and social work backgrounds and experience providing case management.
-NC InCK began to create mechanisms to share information between integration consultants, Family Navigators, other providers, and Key Partnerships and Partnership Council NC InCK will capitalize on a partnership between Duke University and UNC, which have an existing information-sharing infrastructure.
+Domain Planned Approach Progress in the Pre-implementation Period Integrated Case Management • NC InCK will assign beneficiaries in SIL 2 and SIL 3 to integration consultants based on need and where the child receives services.
+The integration consultant will determine an appropriate family navigator to serve as the single point of contact for the family, create the shared action plan with the family, and coordinate medical care and social supports for the beneficiary.
+Integration consultants will be responsible for monitoring a panel of 700-800 beneficiaries in SIL 2 and SIL 3 and supporting family navigators.
+NC InCK hired and onboarded 14 integration consultants, all of whom have clinical and social work backgrounds and experience providing case management.
+NC InCK began to create mechanisms to share information between integration consultants, Family Navigators, other providers, and patients and families.
+Key Partnerships and Partnership Council NC InCK will capitalize on a partnership between Duke University and UNC, which have an existing information-sharing infrastructure.
 The NC InCK Partnership Council will include representatives of CCS organizations across the five InCK Model counties, Legal Aid, representatives of local health systems, MCOs, other community partners, and family and youth advisory groups.
 Partnership Council met quarterly via virtual meetings.
 NC InCK created sub-committees that engage specific members on specific activities.
-Mobile Crisis Response (MCR) NC InCK will build on the existing Medicaid managed care infrastructure and use Daymark Recovery Services, a local organization that provides behaviord health services, to provide families with a single crisis response access number in the InCK Model region.
+Mobile Crisis Response (MCR) NC InCK will build on the existing Medicaid managed care infrastructure and use Daymark Recovery Services, a local organization that provides behavioral health services, to provide families with a single crisis response access number in the InCK Model region.
 Daymark will either respond to the caller directly or triage to other MCR services as needed.
 NC InCK reviewed the existing MCR providers in the region and decided to contract with Daymark to create a single access number for beneficiaries and their families.
-Person- and Family- Centered Care Family navigators will be responsible for establishing the shared action plowith the family and their care team for beneficiaries assigned to SIL 3 and a sub-set of beneficiaries in SIL 2.
-One family navigator will work with a family not on a year. components, held interviews with healthcare providers and CCS entities, and engaged Partnership Council
+Person- and Family- Centered Care Family navigators will be responsible for establishing the shared action plan with the family and their care team for beneficiaries assigned to SIL 3 and a sub-set of beneficiaries in SIL 2.
+One family navigator will work with a family for up to a year.
+NC InCK analyzed 120 distinct types of care plans to determine essential components, held interviews with healthcare providers and CCS entities, and engaged Partnership Council members and the Family Advisory Group in reviews of initial drafts before creating a final template.
+NC InCK then created the shared action plan template with the goal of making sure it was: 1) simple and strengths based; 2) centered on the family voice; and 3) accessible to families.